This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 * * *

 When I drove out to Bisti Badlands, I didn’t exactly expect an epic experience.
-I was there for the scenery (and of course a good hike) but I assumed it would be a rather ordinary day trip.
-What I didn’t expect was that New Mexico’s Badlands would live up to their name, but that’s exactly what happened as a duststorm coated me so thickly that I was still cleaning sand out of my ears five days later.
-When we made it to my parents’ house that evening, desperately in need of a shower, my mom took one look at me, my husband, and their previously-perfectly-new car and had nothing to say except, “Oh my.”
+I was there for the scenery (and of course a good hike) but I assumed it would be a rather ordinary day.
+I certainly didn’t expect that New Mexico’s Badlands would live up to their name, but that’s exactly what happened as a duststorm coated me so thickly that I was still cleaning sand out of my ears five days later.
+When we made it to my parents’ house that evening — desperately in need of a shower — my mom took one look at me, my husband, and their previously-perfectly-new car and had nothing to say except, “Oh my.”
 This was no ordinary day out.

 Situated in the midst of Navajo lands, the Bisti Badlands and De-Na-Zin Wilderness aren’t the type of places you stumble upon accidentally.
-In fact, they’re not even the type of places travelers purposely check out, most preferring to stay on the eastern half of the state where the “big name” locations are: Santa Fe, Albuquerque, Carlsbad, White Sands.
-But I’ve never gone to New Mexico for a normal vacation, instead adding side trips, one at a time, to each time I visit my parents in the Albuquerque area.
+In fact, they’re not even on travelers’ radar, mostly preferring to stay on the eastern half of the state where the “big name” locations are: Santa Fe, Albuquerque, Carlsbad, White Sands.
+But I’ve never gone to New Mexico for a normal vacation, instead adding side trips one at a time, each time I visit my parents in the Albuquerque area.